RetroDECK/ES-DE/INSTALL.md

 scan-build make -j6
 ```

 You open the report with the **scan-view** command which lets you browse it using your web browser.
 Note that the compilation time is much higher when using the static analyzer compared to a normal compilation.
-As well this tool generates a lot of extra files and folders in the build tree, so it may make sense to run it on a separate copy of the ES source folder to avoid having to clean up all this extra data when the analysis has been completed.
+As well this tool generates a lot of extra files and folders in the build tree, so it may make sense to run it in a separate copy of the source folder to avoid having to clean up all this extra data when the analysis has been completed.

 To build ES with CEC support, add the corresponding option, for example: